 Matthäus Schwarz VS Kim Kardashian

-Texts like this proves that fashion was an important means to justify and show the status and the role of anybody in the society of the 16th century.
+Texts like this prove that fashion was an important means to justify and show the status and the role of anybody in the society of the 16th century.
 Who knows, maybe Kim Kardashian’s selfie book published by Rizzoli will become a rare volume for the fashion and costume history scholars of the future, given that it follows the same hedonistic principles of self-documentation by Matthäus Schwarz.

 Alessandro Masetti – The Fashion Commentator

-If you want to see the copy (18th century) of the Book of Clothes kept in Hanover, you can download the manuscript CLICKING HERE.
+If you want to see the copy (18th century) of the Book of Clothes kept in Hanover, you can download the manuscript by CLICKING HERE.

-If you want to see a preview of The First Book of Fashion: The Book of Clothes of Matthaeus and Veit Konrad Schwarz of Augsburg by Ulinka Rublack e Maria Hayward you can click HERE (Amazon preview, with some images), or HERE (Google Books, without images).
+If you want to see a preview of The First Book of Fashion: The Book of Clothes of Matthaeus and Veit Konrad Schwarz of Augsburg by Ulinka Rublack e Maria Hayward you can click HERE (Amazon preview, with some images) or HERE (Google Books, without images).